ducktyper/countdown/README.md

 ```ruby
 store.delete_discount("0001") #=> delete discount to product "0001"
 ```
-* Extra Task: Save products, purchases, discounts to SQL database using ActiveRecord with Sqlite.
+* Extra Task: Save products, purchases, discounts to SQL database using ActiveRecord with SQLite.
 ActiveRecord is M in MVC from Ruby on Rails framework.
 We will go through how to use this library in next class